valishah/valishah/README.md

 ### Hello there 👋

 I'm a Full Stack Software Engineer who believes that **Experience is learning something new everyday.**
-- 🔭 &nbsp; I’m currently learning Business Management & Product Growth Strategies
+- 🔭 &nbsp; I’m currently learning Business & Product Growth Strategies
 - 💬 &nbsp; Ask me about anything related to product development(architecture, scaling/monitoring/growth)
 - ⚡ &nbsp;  I like blogging, reading, and learning new things